 The skill of leading through uncertainty

-Following Theresa May’s decision to step down as Prime Minister and the race for 10 Downing Street heating up, I wanted to share a number of practical insights into how leaders can help themselves, and their teams, to handle uncertainty.
+Following Theresa May’s decision to step down as Prime Minister and her potential successor to be decided shortly, I wanted to share a number of practical insights into how leaders can help themselves, and their teams, to handle uncertainty.

 The biggest challenge for the new Conservative leader will be Brexit.
 Indeed, leaving the EU poses many challenges.
 There are threats of the economy weakening and of years of uncertainty.
 Equally, there are opportunities for greater freedom and wider trading options.
 But for everyone, there is a strong sense of uncertainty about the future.
 And one thing is for sure: now, more than ever, people will feel the need for leadership.

 A lot of Pearn Kandola’s work in leadership development involves testing and challenging leaders in unfamiliar situations.
 We can gain a great deal of insight into a leader’s behaviour, mindset and decision making style when they are stretched and taken outside of the usual zones of familiarity.
 This is because intense pressure causes people to revert to a range of personal strategies that will either increase or reduce leadership effectiveness.

 Many studies have made strong links between the ability to cope with uncertainty and our personality, while other studies have linked the use of positive affect and reframing (the capacity to see situations from a wide range of perspectives) as being critical to handling uncertainty.
 From years of observing leadership in action, however, there are a number of very important and practical strategies, some of which may seem counter-intuitive, that lead to greater effectiveness in leading others.
 These are:

 The strongest leaders have the ability to reflect on what they are thinking and feeling (it’s called meta-cognition) in a way that gives them more choices in their response and enables the leader to adapt and learn more quickly than their peers.